Non-Profit Audits versus Reviews: Key Differences Your NPO Should Know About

 • More than $250,000 annual revenue: must conduct an audit.

-Grant funders, government agencies, board of directors, etc. can all request a not-for-profit audit or review, which would usually be conducted by a Chartered Professional Accountant (CPA).
+Grant funders, government agencies, and its board of directors can all request a not-for-profit audit or review, usually conducted by a Chartered Professional Accountant (CPA).
 The Government of Canada provides a more comprehensive overview of the legal requirements of not-for-profit organizations' audited financial statements and reviews on its website

 Not-For-Profit Financial Reviews